The reuse challenge

 This activity helped you to become an active citizen in society.
 Saving energy and recycling are two ways we can help save the environment.
 How have you helped your family to reduce or reuse?
 What have you done to reduce or reuse?

 This activity also involved you using practical skills.
-You had to find practical things that can help saving energy and reusing.
+You had to find practical things that can help save energy and reusing.
 How did you find out about the things you can do?
 Which action are you especially proud of?

 Safety